ffigiel/ripcut/README.md

 Currently `ripcut` is hard-coded to work with a specific PCM format.
 Most parameters can be adjusted by modifying the `config` variable in `main.go` and running `go build`.

-Support for sample size other than signed 16-bit requires more work.
+Support for custom sample size / number of channels requires more work.

 ### Usage